 It's interesting to attend social functions as a solo participant.
 Whether it's going to a movie theater, seeing a concert at a club, or just sitting in a coffee shop, the experience is much different.
 I tend to be more aware of my surroundings and what other people are doing.
-You're less wrapped up in your own interactions and notice all the strange doings that are happening.
+You're less wrapped up in your own interactions and notice all the strange doings.
 A good example of this scenario happens in Joachim Trier's Oslo, August 31st.
 A man just out of drug rehab goes to a restaurant and pays close attention to the other customers hanging around him.
 We see glimpses at where they're heading afterwards, though it may just be his expectations.
 This outsider perspective is the focus of my new marathon, which tackles a group of films that present figures on the fringes of social groups.
 It's a common topic for a movie and can lead to great drama when that character starts moving beyond his individual space.
 This first entry shows how a guy on leave from drug rehab tries to reconnect with the friends and family from his past life.
 It's no easy task, particularly when some aren't over his transgressions from his messy former existence.

 What's this story about?